 Bath mitt with soap pouch

-And alternatively, you can upcycle a towel to make this make this bath mitt with a soap pouch too!
-See the tutorial here.
+And alternatively, you can upcycle a towel to make this make a bath mitt with a soap pouch too!

 And just as in the kitchen, it is so much more zero waste to make your own bathroom cleaner.
 Find my easy DIY surface cleaner recipe here.